PocketMiner82/ConnectSSHTunnel/README.md

     apt install coreutils procps openvpn ncat openssh-client sshpass bash git
     ```

-* If you are using OpenWRT/ImmortalWRT, make sure that the gateway metric of your WAN interface is set to 600.
+* If you are using OpenWRT/ImmortalWRT, make sure that the gateway metric of your WAN/LAN interface is set to 600.
 You can find this setting under
   ```
   Network->Interfaces->Edit button on your WAN interface->Advanced Settings->Use gateway metric
   ```
+  This is already configured correctly if you followed the install steps in the Example down below.

 * Clone this repository
   ```bash